arcomage/arcomage-hd/CREDIT.md

-# ArcoMage HD's Copyright, Licenses & Credit
+# Copyright, Licenses & Credit for [ArcoMage HD](https://arcomage.github.io/)

-The code of **ArcoMage HD**: MIT License (c) 2021 [Tom Chen](https://tomchen.org/).
+The code of **ArcoMage HD**: MIT License (c) [Tom Chen](https://tomchen.org/).
 See [§ MIT License](#mit-license).

-The assets, text, appearance and other copyrightable elements of the game: (c) 2001 The 3DO Company.
+The assets, text, appearance, and other copyrightable elements of the game: (c) 2001 The 3DO Company.
 See [§ 3DO Copyright Notice](#3do-copyright-notice).

 Logos and trademarks of "Arcomage": The 3DO Company in the U.S. and other countries.

-The original [Arcomage](https://en.wikipedia.org/wiki/Arcomage) game's assets, text and appearance are copyrighted, the logos and trademarks are held today by either Ubisoft or the defunct 3DO: [Ubisoft](https://en.wikipedia.org/wiki/Ubisoft) purchased [_Might and Magic_](https://en.wikipedia.org/wiki/Might_and_Magic) game series' copyright and trademarks from [The 3DO Company](https://en.wikipedia.org/wiki/The_3DO_Company) when 3DO went bankrupt in 2003, but Ubisoft didn't purchased Arcomage.
-The 2000 stand-alone game Arcomage is now an [abandonware](https://en.wikipedia.org/wiki/Abandonware), but is still copyrighted.
-Arcomage did appear as a mini-game in _Might and Magic VII: For Blood and Honor_ and _Might and Magic VIII: Day of the Destroyer_, which are owned by Ubisoft and are still sold actively.
+The original [Arcomage](https://en.wikipedia.org/wiki/Arcomage) game's assets, text, and appearance are copyrighted.
+The logos and trademarks are currently held by either Ubisoft or the defunct 3DO.
+[Ubisoft](https://en.wikipedia.org/wiki/Ubisoft) acquired the copyrights and trademarks for the _Might and Magic_ game series from [The 3DO Company](https://en.wikipedia.org/wiki/The_3DO_Company) after 3DO went bankrupt in 2003.
+However, Ubisoft did not acquire the rights to Arcomage.
+The 2000 stand-alone game Arcomage is now considered [abandonware](https://en.wikipedia.org/wiki/Abandonware), but it remains copyrighted.
+Arcomage also appeared as a mini-game in _Might and Magic VII: For Blood and Honor_ and _Might and Magic VIII: Day of the Destroyer_, which are owned by Ubisoft and are still sold actively.

-The assets, text and appearance of the game are protected by copyright law, but the gameplay design [may or may not be protected](https://en.wikipedia.org/wiki/Intellectual_property_protection_of_video_games).
+The assets, text, and appearance of the game are protected by copyright law, but the gameplay design [may or may not be protected](https://en.wikipedia.org/wiki/Intellectual_property_protection_of_video_games).

 **ArcoMage HD** is not-for-profit.
-The assets, text, appearance and other copyrightable elements from the original Arcomage game are used within scope of the "[fair use](https://en.wikipedia.org/wiki/Fair_use)" doctrine.
+The assets, text, appearance, and other copyrightable elements from the original Arcomage game are used within the scope of the "[fair use](https://en.wikipedia.org/wiki/Fair_use)" doctrine.

-**ArcoMage HD** uses [React.js](https://reactjs.org/), [Redux](https://redux.js.org/), [Redux Observable](https://redux-observable.js.org/) and other free and open-source [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) / [TypeScript](https://www.typescriptlang.org/) libraries.
+**ArcoMage HD** uses [React.js](https://reactjs.org/), [Redux](https://redux.js.org/), [Redux Observable](https://redux-observable.js.org/), and other free and open-source [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) / [TypeScript](https://www.typescriptlang.org/) libraries.
 See [§ Copyright Notice of the Dependencies](#copyright-notice-of-the-dependencies).

 ## MIT License

-Copyright (c) 2021 Tom Chen (tomchen.org)
+Copyright (c) Tom Chen (tomchen.org)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal